 The Hills to Sea Trail links more than 60 miles of trails.
 Work is ongoing to maintain the trail and to link with more trails and locations.
 If you would like to be involved with this exciting project or contribute financial support for the long-term stewardship of the trail, please contact us today at: email@example.com

 Please observe these guidelines:

-- Keep dogs under control—especially near the alpaca farm next to MOFGA
+Know the dog-restricted areas and keep dogs under control in all areas, especially near the alpaca farm next to MOFGA.